Integrability of Kepler Billiards at Zero-Energy

-The pre-image of an elliptic table under the mapping $\C \to \C, z \mapsto z^{2}$ is a centrally-symmetric domain.
-If the elliptic table of the Kepler billiard is not focused at O, then the pre-image is not an elliptic domain: For if it is, then it is a centered elliptic domain and thus the image is an elliptic domain with a focus at O.
+{The pre-image of any billiard table under the mapping $\C \to \C, z \mapsto z^{2}$ is a centrally-symmetric domain.
+As the complex square mapping sends a centered ellipse into a focused ellipse, If the Kepler billiard is inside an elliptic domain that is not focused at O, then the pre-image is not an elliptic domain.}

 {A billiard trajectory of the Kepler billiard is formed by a sequence of Kepler parabolic arcs $\mathcal{K}_{i}$, concatenated by the condition that the end point of $\mathcal{K}_{i}$ agrees with the starting point of $\mathcal{K}_{i+1}$, this point lies in the wall of reflection and the angle of incidence agrees with the angle of reflection.
 The pre-image under the complex square mapping of each $\mathcal{K}_{i}$ are two centrally symmetric line segments $\mathcal{H}^{\pm}_{i}$ having start and end points lie centrally-symmetrically in the corresponding wall of reflection, which is the pre-image of the Kepler wall of reflection.
 As the domain contains $O$, the line segments $\mathcal{H}^{\pm}_{i}$ are disjoint.
 Choose one of these two line segments and call it $\mathcal{H}_{i}$.
 Then for $\mathcal{H}_{i+1}$ we choose the one out of $\mathcal{H}^{\pm}_{i+1}$ whose start point is the end point of $\mathcal{H}_{i}$.
 As the complex square mapping is conformal, the angle of incidence agrees with the angle of reflection at this point and thus $\mathcal{H}_{i}. \mathcal{H}_{i+1}$ is part of a billiard trajectory.
 This way we get two billiard trajectories from the pre-image of a Kepler parabolic billiard trajectory. }